Which snow chains are right for my car?

 The snow chains you need are determined by the wheel clearance.
 Call Phil’s today at 909-878-3377 and allow us to help you determine the size, type and cost of the snow chains you’ll need.
 Alternatively, this SAE snow chain chart helps you determine the size of snow chain your car or truck will need:

 ||0.59 in (15 mm)

 ||0.91 in (23 mm)

 Let Phil’s Automotive in Big Bear help you with your snow chains.

-Phil’s Automotive has been one of Big Bear Lake’s most trusted supplier of snow chains for over 20 years.
+Phil’s Automotive has been one of Big Bear Lake’s most trusted supplier of snow chains & snow cables for over 20 years.
 We stock most sizes and can install them for you while you wait in our comfortable, warm lobby.
 Phil’s is a locally owned, business which employs ASE Certified mechanics.
 Call us now at 909-878-3377 and let us help keep you and your family safe on the icy Big Bear mountain roads.